-PROCESS FOR NAMING CITY STREETS (BOTH PRIVATE AND PUBLIC)
+6. PROCESS FOR NAMING CITY STREETS (BOTH PRIVATE AND PUBLIC)

 The Planning Board shall review all proposed names for new public and private streets as part of its review of Planning entitlements for new development and/or subdivisions.
-The Planning Board shall hold a public hearing prior to making a recommendation to the City Council on the proposed street name(s).
+The Planning Board shall hold a public hearing to consider proposed names according to the General Naming Criteria prior to making a recommendation to the City Council on the proposed street name(s).
 Such public hearing may be part of the Planning Board's public hearing on the proposed development project and/or subdivision.